SEARCH

 Fiskars Micro Pruning Snips

 After the first cutting, more leaves grow from the base of the plant (come again) to be harvested later.
+In other words, the plant regenerates leaves from the same roots.
 I usually get at least 3 or 4 harvests from the same plant over a period of a few months.

 Below you will find detailed growing instructions for the beginner gardener from seed to harvest (and compost) as well as a list of suggested seeds to try.